oyranos-cms/oyranos-cms.github.io/wiki/LibCmpx.md

 **libCmpx Color Management Layer**: This component is responsible for delegating the appropriate API calls into the appropriate processing module(s).
-Essentially, what the layer does is execute the algorithms that handle the library's color-management functionality – data received from a *libcmpx\_cm\_t* struct is passed either to the “Renderer” or “Selector” modules (or both, depending on the requested API operation).
+What the layer does is execute the algorithms that handle the library's color-management functionality – data received from a *libcmpx\_cm\_t* struct is passed either to the “Renderer” or “Selector” modules (or both, depending on the requested API operation).

 **libCmpx Processing Modules**: There are two distinct modules in
 libCmpx: **libCmpx Selector** and **libCmpx Renderer**.
 Both modules are